Ernest S. Tierkel: Public Health Service

-While attending a conference on animal health at the New York Academy of Science, Tierkel met Dr. Jim Steele.
-These future great friends hit it off immediately.
+While attending a conference on animal health at the New York Academy of Sciences, Tierkel met Dr. Jim Steele.
+These future friends hit it off immediately.
 Jim Steele convinced Tierkel the best place to effect change in public health in the United States was the United States Public Health Service.
-With Steele's advice in mind, Tierkel sought and received an appointment as a scientist with the U.S. Public Health Service upon receipt of his master's.
+With Steele's advice in mind, Tierkel sought and received an appointment as a scientist with the U.S. Public Health Service upon receipt of his masters.

 Once his appointment as a scientist to the PHS came, Tierkel was off on his first assignment in Richmond, Virginia.
 While stationed in Richmond, Tierkel spent time traveling to Washington, D.C.
 At a dinner at Joe and Amy Dean's house that he met many of the other scientists who had come into the PHS that year, including Art Wolf, Ray Pagan, Ray Helvig, Ted Price, and Oscar Sussman.
 Tierkel was then quickly appointed as the officer-in-charge of the rabies unit at the CDC Virus lab in Montgomery, Alabama.
 This was the beginning of a lifelong productive career in implementing vaccines and programs that would eliminate rabies as a major public health concern in the United States.
 His work was then spread through the WHO to the rest of the world.
 Indeed, Tierkel came to be known as “Dr. Rabies”.